zarpafantasma/corpus_rythmos/IV- Narrative_Works/Aetherion_Mark1_Prototype_(LAB_7Z)/ATTI_Technology_Transfer_Operations/ATTI-08_en-US_METALLURGIC_SPINOFFS.md

-If the Aetherion propulsion mechanism generates thrust by creating asymmetric topological gradients, then a SYMMETRIC configuration should create LEVITATION—localized gravity nullification.
+If the Aetherion propulsion mechanism generates thrust by creating asymmetric topological gradients, then a SYMMETRIC configuration should create LEVITATION, localized gravity nullification.

     PROPULSION MODE (Aetherion Mark 1):